-Rawa Island (Pulau Tioman – 拉哇岛) is an idyllic island paradise that also happens to be owned by royalty.
+Rawa Island (Pulau Rawa – 拉哇岛) is an idyllic island paradise that also happens to be owned by royalty.
 Clear waters, untouched beaches and carefully developed tourist infrastructure are the island’s most distinctive features.

 Off the east coast of Mersing, Johor, lies one of the most exclusive islands in Malaysia.
 Rawa Island was built from the ground up to be an eco-tourism destination.
 Owned by the Johor Sultanate, the island boasts of untouched, natural beauty to be enjoyed by travellers from all over the world.
 This famous tourist spot in Johor not only attracts visitors from Singapore and Malaysia but from overseas as well, especially tourists from the United States and Europe.
 Visitors here will spend most their time relaxing, sunbathing and enjoying the cool, sparkling waters that surround the island.

-Access & Orientation
+Rawa Island Access & Orientation

 Rawa Island is located in Mersing, Johor.
 It sits 15 kilometres out from the mainland and is about 4 hours away from Singapore (including the boat trip).
 Visitors will first need to get to the state of Johor before boarding the boat to Rawa at Mersing Jetty.